nimblehq/ios-templates/.github/wiki/Bitrise.md

 > Link to a repository that contains your Fastlane Match it can be either HTTPS or SSH link (e.g., https://github.com/nimblehq/fastlane-match.git)

 ### Workflow Environment Variables
-All four workflows have their own following variables:
+All four workflows have their own variables:

 - BUNDLE_ID
 > e.g., com.nimblehq.exampleApp